dmnfarrell/smallrnaseq/doc/source/description.rst

 Windows
 -------

-In theory this package will work on Windows but has not been tested.
-If you are a windows user there are several options available:
+If you are a Windows user there are several options available:

- 1. simply use linux running inside a virtualbox instance. see http://www.makeuseof.com/tag/how-to-use-virtualbox/
+ 1. Simply use linux running inside a virtualbox instance. see http://www.makeuseof.com/tag/how-to-use-virtualbox/
- 2. install windows subsystem for linux (WSL_) and use the linux instructions above (not tested).
+ 2. Install Windows Subsystem for Linux (WSL_) and use the linux instructions above.
+This is confirmed to work on Windows 10.
  3. Use conda and bioconda (see the OSX instructions below).

 .. _WSL: https://docs.microsoft.com/en-gb/windows/wsl/install-win10